Malayalam film industry mourns for SP Balasubrahmanyam

-Ace director Priyadarshan said SPB would go down as one person who never had any enemies.
+Ace director Priyadarshan said SPB would go down in history as a person who never had any enemies.

 “We first interacted when he came to sing for my film ‘Kilukkam'(1991) and after that he sang for my films in various languages.
 He was a happy go lucky person and never had any airs.
 A huge loss for all,” said Priyadarshan.